A Letter from Mark Salzberg

 2013 was a monumental year for Numismatic Guaranty Corporation (NGC), marked by magnificent collections, outstanding auction results, and rapid international expansion.
 I am truly humbled by the support we continue to receive from collectors and dealers around the world, and I am immensely proud of the accomplishments of NGC's impeccable team.

-NGC now has locations in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Guangzhou and Shanghai, China; Hong Kong; Seoul, Korea; Singapore; and Taipei, Taiwan.
+NGC now has locations in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Guangzhou and Shanghai, China; Hong Kong, China; Seoul, Korea; Singapore; and Taipei, Taiwan, China.
 As our global expansion continues, we remain committed to the standards and ideals that have made NGC the world's largest third-party coin grading company for many years in a row.

 Early next year NGC will reach a new milestone when it becomes the first service to have graded 30 million coins.
 We have been privileged to grade many of the world’s greatest numismatic treasures in the last 26 years, and in 2013 we certified selections from a truly legendary collection—a highlight of my career.

 The Eric P. Newman Collection, assembled by the 102-year old researcher and writer over more than 90 years, is considered by many to be the last of the great old-time collections.
 This year NGC was chosen to certify the first three parts of the Newman Collection.
 The record-breaking sales of Part I and II, which achieved aggregate results of nearly $27.5 million, have dominated industry headlines over the past year.